henryhxyao/CarND-P7/README.md

 ### Performance

-The above proposed planning algorithm achieved a best distance without incident of 61.27 miles on my local machine.
+The above proposed planning algorithm achieved a best distance without accident of 61.27 miles on my local machine.
 The average distance between two accidents is about 22 miles.
 The screenshot of the best test is shown below:
 ![alt text][image1]

 ### Further improvements